waldher/dhl-intraship/README.md

 api.doManifestDD(shipment_number)
 ```

+*Note that the label has to be downloaded at least once, or Intraship will reply with status code 2030: shipment not printed*

 ### Booking a pickup

 *The "book pickup"-call is defined in the Intraship API and also supported in this gem, but not implemented and supported in Intraship itself*